-Balancing multiple suitors on your dance card?
-While it may seem like an embarrassment of riches to anyone on the outside, having several really great dating prospects approach you simultaneously can, in reality, be quite stressful.
-How do you choose amongst them?
-Which one is possibly The One?
-Do you have to tell them you’re dating other people [that would be yes!]?
+Seeing more than one person lately?
+While it may seem like an embarrassment of riches, this situation can actually be quite stressful if nobody’s an obvious mismatch.
+How do you decide which one is possibly The One?
+Do you have to tell them you’re dating other people [hint: yes!]?
 What if you make the wrong choice?
-Surely you can see where we’re headed with these “what if?” questions...
+You can see where we’re headed with these “what if?” questions...

 “Psychologists say that the hardest decisions are made between two positives.
-You ask someone to pick between a sensitive, hot, funny billionaire and a crass jerk that lives with his mother, and the choice is clear.
-But it’s a lot harder when both people have relatively similar pros and cons,” says Alisa Bowman, author of Project: Happily Ever After: Saving Your Marriage When the Fairytale Falters
+You ask someone to pick between a sensitive, hot, funny billionaire and a crass unemployed person that lives with his or her mother and the choice is clear.
+But it’s a lot harder when your dates have relatively similar pros and cons,” says Alisa Bowman, author of Project: Happily Ever After: Saving Your Marriage When the Fairytale Falters

 and founder of projecthappilyeverafter.com

 .
 “Suddenly, you worry that the choice you aren’t

 making just might be the biggest mistake of your life.”
 But before you panic and try to decide this instant

 , take a deep breath and know that the right information will reveal itself in time.
 To help you narrow down your options, follow the expert tips below.

 Tip #1: Think about how you’ve handled difficult decisions in the past